 These misshapen cells are sticky and clump together.
 When too many of them build up, they create blockages in blood vessels and cut off oxygen to nearby parts of the body, causing severe episodes of pain.
 The disease can also cause frequent infections, eye problems, and organ damage.

-CRISPR Therapeutics is one of a handful of gene-editing startups pursuing new treatments for sickle-cell.
+CRISPR Therapeutics, one of a handful of gene-editing startups, could be the first to test a CRISPR therapy for sickle-cell in people.
 The company's approach involves isolating stem cells from samples of patients’ blood.
 Scientists would use CRISPR to activate a genetic switch that would raise the levels of a fetal form of hemoglobin in red blood cells, turning them healthy.
 This fetal hemoglobin effectively counteracts the effects of the sickle mutation.
 The modified cells would then be infused back into the patients.

 Samarth Kulkarni, president of CRISPR Therapeutics, says this is safer than injecting the gene-editing mechanism directly into the patient.
 That’s risky because CRISPR can cause unintentional or off-target edits, meaning it may cut DNA it isn’t supposed to.
 Editing cells outside the body will allow scientists to make sure the technique works before reintroducing the cells, he says.